cuplv/TM-PINNs/README.md

 # Taylor-Model Physics Informed Neural Networks (TM-PINNs)
 This repository contains the code for **TM-PINNs**, a physics-informed neural network (PINN) approach for solving time-dependent ordinary differential equations (ODEs).
 TM-PINNs leverage taylor series expansion to improve the accuracy and efficiency of PINNs for systems with parametric uncertainities.
-### Overview
 TM-PINNs aim to solve parametric ODEs by combining neural networks with physics-based loss functions.
-This framework supports training neural networks to approximate solutions to systems of ODEs.
-It is a fully modularized code base and any of the dynamical system should be learnt.
+This framework written in JAX supports training neural networks to approximate solutions to systems of ODEs.
+It is a fully modularized code base and any of the dynamical system can be learned.

 ## Code Structure